scriptPilot/google-calendar-synchronization/README.md

     - run function `onCalendarUpdate`
     - trigger source `calendar`
-    - calendar email `work-calendar-id` (to be find in the Google Calendar settings)
+    - calendar email `work-calendar-id` (to be found in the Google Calendar settings)

 Now, any change to the `Work` calendar is synchronized to the `Family` calendar.